michaelwehrley/notes/git.md

 To push the current branch and set the remote as upstream, use

 `$ git push --set-upstream origin test`

+## Checking Out Files

+Git doesn't know if your checkout out is a file or branch unless you use `--`:

+* Checkout branch "assets" `$ git checkout assets`
+* Checkout directory "assets" `$ git checkout -- assets`

 ## Reopen Pull Request